 Date Written: December 13, 2018

 Low-quality securities class action lawsuits disproportionally target firms with valuable innovation output and impose a substantial implicit "tax'' on these firms.
-We establish this fact using data on lawsuits against U.S. corporations between 1996 and 2011 and the private economic value of a rm's newly granted patents as a measure of valuable innovation output.
+We establish this fact using data on class action lawsuits against U.S. corporations between 1996 and 2011 and the private economic value of a firm's newly granted patents as a measure of valuable innovation output.
 Our results challenge the widely-held view that it is the greater failure propensity of innovative firms that drives litigation risk.
-Instead, our findings suggest that changes in investment opportunities and corporate disclosure induced by the innovation make successful innovators attractive targets of low-quality litigation.
-Overall, our results provide new evidence consistent with the view that the current class action litigation system has adverse effects on the competitiveness of the U.S. economy.
+Instead, our findings suggest that valuable innovation output makes a firm an attractive litigation target.
+More broadly, our results provide new evidence to support the view that the current class action litigation system may have adverse effects on the competitiveness of the U.S. economy.

 Keywords: Innovation, Patents, Class Action Lawsuit, Shareholder Litigation, Corporate Governance, Law and Economics

 JEL Classification: G38, K22, K41, O31, O32